 Google treats hyphens as word separators so it will read the above URL keyword as 'link management', which is how people will search for it.

 Alternatively, when linking to landing pages or sign up forms, consider including a clear and concise CTA after the slash, which instructs readers what to do.

 It's also a good idea to keep branded links short, so don't choose a long slash tag.
-The length limitations depends on which platforms the links will be shared on.
+The length limitations depend on which platforms the links will be shared with.
 Twitter will truncate links exceeding 32 characters, while LinkedIn will replace links longer than 26 characters with one of their own Lnkd.in short links.

 These are the most restrictive sites, but more information about character limits on social media and email platforms can be found here.

 For branded links shared offline

 Branded links are ideal for reading out loud during podcasts, presentations, and media appearances.
 They can also be printed on flyers and business cards.

 When creating branded links for offline use, it's important to remember that people will need to type the link into their browser.
 So make them short and memorable.

 Don't separate the words after the slash with hyphens, because these are difficult to type and awkward to read out during an appearance.
 Instead, capitalize the first letter of each word to distinguish them.
 For example: Rebrandly.blog/LinkManagement